 For businesses, protecting systems and customers from AI-driven fraud requires a more robust and integrated approach.
 Enterprise-level solutions go beyond one-off checks by providing continuous, scalable protection that adapts to new threats.
 These systems are built to handle high volumes of data and integrate directly into your existing security infrastructure.
 Companies like Daon offer AI-driven tools that use biometrics and machine learning to detect deepfakes and other forms of identity fraud in real time.
 These solutions are designed to evolve, constantly learning from new data to stay ahead of the increasingly sophisticated methods used by bad actors.

-Integrating Detection into Your Workflow
+How to Integrate Detection into Your Workflow

 The most effective defense against deepfakes isn’t just about having a tool; it’s about making detection a seamless part of your daily operations.
 Think about where your organization is most vulnerable.
 You can embed AI-based detection directly into your call center software to flag synthetic voices or add it to your video conferencing platforms to prevent impersonation.
 By integrating detection into the systems you already use, you create an active shield rather than a passive checkpoint.
 For even stronger security, you can layer deepfake detection with other verification methods, like voice or face recognition, to build a multi-faceted defense that is much harder to penetrate.